Cyril9227/YoutubeSummary/README.md

 - [ ] Web interface / app ?
 - [ ] Play with prompts to get a more concise summary
 - [ ] Add more options for the output format or destination
+- [ ] Cache the chunks or something to avoid reprocessing everything if interrupted or run multiple times